XiangpengHao/tech_blog/content/posts/research-diary-week3.md

 draft: false
 ---

+### July 19th

+First of all, happy birthday!

+I spent my whole day struggling with a very strange bug...

+My implementation is cursed by lock-free concurrency, I totally absolutely have no idea why it does work, and I've tried all my possible ways trying to figure it out (but failed).

+I spend two hours to reproduce the bug, and another two hours to locate the possible causes, and yes again, another two hours just to find they are perfectly fine.

+I might be a little bit too rush to finish the implementation, I should calm down and use my brain to debug, even harder.

 ### July 18th
 My research progress is a bit slower than I expected, anyway, no much progress today.